hoernsten/lxd/README.md

 lxc snapshot ct1 snap_$(date '+%Y-%m-%d')
 ```

-To update the running containers, use *ct update* and either specify the container names or update all of them sequentially.
+To update the running containers, use *ct update* and either specify the container names or update all of them in a single go.

 ```
 ct update all
-ct update ct1 ct2 ct3 ...
+ct update ct1 ct2 ...
 ```

-Use ct get to keep the scripts up-to-date.
+Use *ct get* to keep the scripts up-to-date.

 ```
-sudo ct-get
+sudo ct get
 ```